Fire protection layer for electrical cables

 The project defined and refined the database performance requirements, data format and coding guidelines, and focused on populating the database and assessing the data.

-The database, together with the knowledge base and the commendable practices developed by the members, provided a tool for assisting NEA member countries.
-The final report was published at the end of the project and provided a technical basis for commendable practices in support of regulatory activities in the fields of SCC and cable insulation.
-At the end of the project, a workshop also took place in Tokyo, Japan in May 2010.
+The database, together with the knowledge base and the commendable practices developed by the members, provided a tool for assisting NEA member countries in ageing management.
+The final report of the project provided a technical basis for commendable practices in support of regulatory activities in the fields of SCC and cable insulation ageing.
+At the end of the project, a workshop entitled Commendable Practices for the Safe, Long-Term Operation of Nuclear Reactors - NEA Stress Corrosion Cracking and Cable Ageing Project (SCAP) was organised in Tokyo, Japan, in May 2010 where the project's outcomes were summarised.

-Argentina, Belgium, Canada, Czech Republic, Finland, France, Germany, Japan, Mexico, Norway, Korea, Slovak Republic, Spain, Sweden, Switzerland, Ukraine and United States.
+Argentina, Belgium, Canada, Czechia, Finland, France, Germany, Japan, Mexico, Norway, Korea, Slovak Republic, Spain, Sweden, Switzerland, Ukraine and United States.